The Outdatedness of Human Beings

 The Outdatedness of Human Beings (German: Die Antiquiertheit des Menschen; where antiquiertheit can be translated as outdatedness, antiquatedness or obsolescence) is a two-volume work by philosopher and journalist Günther Anders.
-It was first published by C.H.
-Beck in Munich in 1956.
+The first volume was published by C.H.
+Beck in Munich in 1956, the second one in 1980.
+The unfinished third one was split up into six parts and published over the span of 1989–90.